LightC0DES/LightC0DES/README.md

 ### I am a developer and idiot, who may have brain damage!

 - 🔍 My recent search history:
-    - Is becoming gay the only way to not be a simp?
+    - Is becoming gay the only way to stop people calling me a simp?
-    - How to stop being a simp?
+    - How to stop people calling me a simp?
     - What's the defeniton of simp?
     - gamer girl bath water
     - belle delphine twitch